Thurrock International Celebration of Culture

 This year celebrates the 150th anniversary of The Malay Archipelago penned by Albert Russel Wallace – naturalist, explorer, geographer, anthropologist, and biologist.
 To mark the occasion, an Indonesian world village of gamelans, cuisine, arts & crafts and community dancing will provide visitors with a unique cultural experience.

 Revel in other community dancing as well, to the music of Africa and India.
-Or enjoy singing a sea shanty or two, led by a group of lusty sailors!
+Or enjoy singing a sea shanty or two, led by a group of lusty pirates!

 Thurrock Museum and local history organisations will be on hand to help you peek into the fascinating history of Thurrock.
 They will be entertainingly supported by activities displayed of local voluntary groups.